-Apprentices are made up of a variety of components.
-Here's our breakdown of what an apprenticeship entails.
+Apprenticeships are made up of a variety of components.
+Here's our breakdown of what they entail.

 On-the-job describes training that is given in a normal working situation.
 You gain skills and use the actual tools, equipment and materials that you'll be using when you're fully trained.